TentativeConvert/Calculations-with-Eschenburg-spaces/README.md

 ## Usage

+Once installed, the program can be run as follows.
 Start the program with ... or ...

 Output will be written to ...

 Results should be exact up to  .... (see also configuration & implementation below).

+## Installation

+On Linux ....
+(see also configuration below)

+On Windows ...

 ## Configuration